damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

  ```
 What does include the content of assembly instruction?

-1. Assembly sequences that identify the different steps of assemblage
+1. Assembly sequence
+ - The set of steps necessary to properly assemblme the product, including troubleshoouting and potential mistakes

 2. Part list consist of:
   - part name
   - Reference
   - Quantity
   - Image of each part
-  - Providing procedure
-    - What parts are made?
-    - What parts are bought?
+  - Refer to the BOm in section 4.
+Manufacturing
  3. Datasheet of component
     - What a component does?
     - How to use the component?